raidiun/tateJS/README.md

 ##Styling

-For both tate and tateModern, the expander (the box that contains the expanded image) has the structure below:
+The expander (the box that contains the expanded image) has the structure below:
 ```html
 <div id="tateJSexpander">
 	<img id="tateJSexpanderImage" />